PorkodiVenkatesh/DataStructures/Day3/README.md

 Each node of the singly linked list contains a data field and an address field that contains the reference of the next node.

-We start from the first node, so we store the address of the first node in the HEAD.

 The nodes are connected to each other in the format below where the value of the next variable of the last node is NULL i.e., next = NULL, which indicates the end of the linked list.